sipstack/www/src_content/resources/blog/20230110-the-growing-risk-of-veteran-charity-phone-scams/content.md

 - Offers to send a courier or overnight delivery service to collect the donation immediately.
 - Guarantees sweepstakes winnings in exchange for a contribution.
 Legally, you never have to give a donation to be eligible to win a sweepstakes.

-8)If you suspect you’ve been a victim of a veteran charity scam, report it to the FTC ASAP.
+8. If you suspect you’ve been a victim of a veteran charity scam, report it to the FTC ASAP.
 The more information you can give them, the better they will be able to protect you and other potential victims in the future.
 Relevant details include the fundraiser’s name, phone number, website, address, and any other information they gave you.

 ## How SIPSTACK Fights Fraud